vulcainjs/vulcainjs.github.io/docs/reference/configurations.md

 * Environment variable with name transforming in uppercase and all specific character replaced with '_'.
 Exemple a property named ```vulcainSecretKey``` is transformed to ```VULCAIN_SECRET_KEY```.
 * [Docker secret key](https://docs.docker.com/engine/swarm/secrets/).

-Value are initialized respecting the following order:
+Values are initialized in the following order:

 1. External source
 1. Environment variable